Nile Rodgers: 2020s: Keith Urban, Beyoncé, Grammys, Coldplay

 Rodgers has hosted a podcast on Apple Music since August 2020.
 Titled Deep Hidden Meaning, he has interviewed guests including David Foster, Carole Bayer Sager, Bryan Adams, Timbaland, and Paul McCartney.
 It was nominated for a British Podcast Award in 2024.

 On November 13, 2020, Rodgers was featured on "Stop Crying Your Heart Out" as part of the BBC Radio 2's Allstars' Children in Need charity single.
 The single debuted at number 7 on the Official UK Singles Chart and number 1 on both the Official UK Singles Sales Chart and the Official UK Singles Download Chart.

 Among other artists, in 2021, Rodgers worked with Jack Savoretti (for his album Europiana) and Keith Urban.
 In April 2021 he teamed with Urban and Breland on the music video for "The Cage", a track from Urban's 2020 album The Speed of Now Part 1.
 He produced The Big Decider, the first album by The Zutons 13 years.

 In the summer of 2021, Rodgers, with Constellation Immersive, launched DiscOasis, an ongoing 1970s-themed disco and roller skating pop-up party at the South Coast Botanic Garden in Rancho Palos Verdes.
 Developed in part to provide an outside experience during the COVID-19 pandemic, DJs select music from crates of records that Rodgers hand picked from his personal collection.

 In July 2022, Hipgnosis Songs Fund was valued at US $2.69 billion.

 An asteroid approximately 300 million miles away from Earth was named nilerodgers (191911) in honor of Rodgers' 70th birthday in 2022.
 Rodgers donated $1 million to the We Are Family Foundation, the organization he co-founded, to mark both his birthday and the foundation's 20th anniversary.

 Rodgers performed "Modern Love" and "Let's Dance" with Josh Homme, Omar Hakim and Gaz Coombes at the Taylor Hawkins Tribute Concert at Wembley Stadium on September 3, 2022.

 In 2023, Rodgers won two Grammy Awards, for Best Electronic/Dance Album and Best R&B Song ("Cuff It"), for his work with Beyoncé on her 2022 album Renaissance; in the same occasion, he also received the Grammy Lifetime Achievement Award.
 In the same year, he was featured on the title track of South Korean girl group Le Sserafim's album Unforgiven.
 He also collaborated with Duran Duran on their single "Black Moonlight", one of three original songs on Duran Duran's Halloween-inspired album Danse Macabre.
-Finally, he starred in the 2023 Chanel eyewear campaign.
+He also starred in the 2023 Chanel eyewear campaign.

 In October 2023, he re-united with Chic for a live performance at NPR's Tiny Desk Concert: the half-hour set included "Le Freak".
 "Let's Dance", "Get Lucky" and "Soul Glo", a fake commercial jingle Rodgers wrote for the 1988 film Coming to America.